-- under the age of 13;
+- Are under the age of 13;

-- an employee working behind a partition, or if you are in an area not open to the public and can maintain 2 metre social distance from your colleagues; or,
+- Are an employee working behind a partition, or if you are in an area not open to the public and can maintain 2 metre social distance from your colleagues; or,

-- If you have a reasonable excuse not to.
+- Have a reasonable excuse not to.